16 Best Thanksgiving Horror Movies

 Thanksgiving is an undervalued holiday.
 Set directly in-between Halloween and Christmas, horror fans are still lamenting the passing of the former while businesses want us to move on to the latter.

 Thanksgiving is also undervalued for its horror-movie potential.
 The gatherings of family and friends are perfect setups for slasher flicks like Home Sweet Home (1981).
-The tradition of overeating goes well with body horror as seen in the fake trailer for Eli Roth’s Thanksgiving.
+The tradition of overeating goes well with body horror as seen in one of the most memorable scenes in Eli Roth’s Thanksgiving (2023).
 Cannibal movies also fit nicely into the idea of a holiday feast.
 Plus, the holiday’s mascot is the ever-menacing turkey.
 You’d think more filmmakers would capitalize on an underused setting like Thanksgiving.

 Many of the horror movies that fully dedicate themselves to the Thanksgiving premise tend to be campy and low-budget.
 For fans of the horror genre who need a few flicks to drown out (and potentially chase away) annoying relatives during the holiday festivities, campy and low-budget shouldn’t be a problem.